Hiepresearchgroup/sang_yolo/README.md

 ## Datasets

-The details are shown in our
+The details are shown in our paper.

 Crack dataset is available at https://docs.ultralytics.com/datasets/segment/crack-seg/